sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Similarly to making objects read-only on the type level, we can make them read-only at runtime with the `Object.freeze()` method.
 It’s also shallow, so we need to [deep freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) to ensure that nested objects are also frozen, and we may want to have freezing only in development since it can slow our app down.

-I don’t think freezing is worth it on its own unless it’s part of another library.
+I don’t think freezing is worth it on its own unless it’s a by-product of another function (see Immer below).

 **Simplifying object updates** is another option that we can combine with mutation prevention.